Check Out What Whales Are Doing With COIN

-Whales with a lot of money to spend have taken a noticeably bullish stance on Coinbase Global.
+Investors with a lot of money to spend have taken a bullish stance on Coinbase Global (NASDAQ:COIN).

-Looking at options history for Coinbase Global (NASDAQ:COIN) we detected 23 trades.

-If we consider the specifics of each trade, it is accurate to state that 34% of the investors opened trades with bullish expectations and 34% with bearish.

 |Symbol